 What to Know about Personal Injury Cases in Salisbury

-Unlike most scheduling orders, Wicomico County scheduling orders will also contain the deadline for all videotaped depositions (Prince George's County also has a rule that video depositions must be done two weeks before trial).
-Plaintiff's accident lawyers should not assume that entering into an agreement with opposing counsel to take video depositions outside the deadline will suffice with the Court.
+Unlike most scheduling orders, Wicomico County scheduling orders will also contain the deadline for all videotaped depositions.
+Counsel should not assume that entering into an agreement with opposing counsel to take video depositions outside the deadline will suffice with the Court.
 Regardless of such an agreement, the Court may refuse to entertain a Motion in Limine to address objections the attorney raised during the deposition.
 If you file a Motion to extend the deadlines, also include a Motion to extend the deadline to file Motions in Limine to address objections raised during the deposition.

 One additional side note about trying a personal injury case in a smaller town like Salisbury.
 When preparing your voir dire always ask the following question: "Does any member of the jury panel know any other member of the jury panel."
 Invariably, you will have two members on the jury panel who know each other.
-(Hopefully, you can avoid having ex-spouses sitting on the same jury by asking this question, as one of our lawyers has.)
+(Hopefully, you can avoid having ex-spouses sitting on the same jury by asking this question.
+This happened to us in Wicomico once!)